ginolhac/chip-seq/docs/index.md

 ### closing connection

 When you are done, you can kill yourself your job by either doing `CTRL + D` or typing `exit`.
-That will free your booked ressources for others.
-Once done, you will still logged on the frontend and normally inside a `tmux`.
+That will free your booked resources for others.
+Once done, you will still log on the frontend and normally inside a `tmux`.
 The best is to detach from the `tmux` instance and log off from the gaia frontend using  `CTRL + D` or typing `exit`.